nranabhat/HandshakeJobBot/README.md

    ```

 #### Next steps (all platforms):
-4. Log into Handshake using your institution's login
+4. Chrome should open.
+Now log into Handshake using your institution's login
 5. Navigate to the Jobs panel
 6. Set ALL your desired filters (full-time, internship, location, etc.)
 7. Click "Show Results" to see your filtered jobs